Art of living in Haute Provence

-The big Provençal market, normally held on Saturday mornings on the main square of Digne, occupies the main street in the summer from the end of June.
-The street is closed off to cars during the duration of the market allowing people to wander about freely under the shade of the century-old plane trees that line the boulevard.
-Every Sunday, the second biggest market in the department is held on Place Pechiney in Saint-Auban.
-In the many surrounding villages, market stalls are replete with products from a local and diversified agriculture, such as the organic market of Aiglun or that of Château-Arnoux on Thursday afternoons all year round.
+The large Provençal market, on the main square of Digne les Bains, takes up its summer quarters on Boulevard Gassendi, lined with century-old plane trees, from the end of June to September on Saturday mornings.
+Every Sunday of the year, the second largest market in the department is located on Place Pechiney in Saint-Auban.
+And in the many surrounding villages, the stalls compete with products from local and diversified agriculture, like the Aiglun organic market or that of Château-Arnoux on Thursday afternoons all year round.

-In the land of lavender, you will of course easily find lavender essence with multiple and magical properties (healing, calming, antiseptic…).
-You will also find other derivations of the product such as soaps, creams, honeys, cookies and syrups that you will have to taste!
-In gourmet restaurants, chefs will surprise you with their use of lavender, in the form of a sorbet, for instance, or a sauce accompanying a local lamb dish.
+In the land of lavender, you will of course find the essence of lavender with multiple and magical virtues (healing, calming, sanitizing, etc.).
+You will also find all the variations of the blue flower: soaps, creams, honeys with a delicate taste, biscuits and syrups that you absolutely have to taste!
+Gourmet restaurants will surprise you with the use their chefs make of it.
+Whether in the form of sorbet or sauce as an accompaniment to local lamb.

-The cultivation of olive trees is an essential part of the region’s agriculture.
-In Haute Provence, the local olive oil with fruity vegetal notes is inseparable from Provençal cuisine.
-Les Mées is the largest olive-growing municipality in the Alpes de Haute-Provence, with nearly 100 000 olive trees around the village.
-Click on English or French to find all trails leading to the discovery of this ‘green gold’ of Haute Provence.
+A must in our agriculture: the olive tree.
+In Haute Provence, it offers a fruity oil inseparable from Provençal cuisine.
+Les Mées is the largest olive-growing commune in the Alpes de Haute-Provence, with nearly 80 olive trees around the village.
+Find here, in version English ou French, all the paths that lead to the discovery of the green gold of Haute Provence.